-The most common defenses that a skilled criminal defense attorney can put forward to defend a charge of petty theft are as follows:
+The most common defenses that an attorney can put forward to defend a charge of petty theft are as follows:

-If the owner of the property that you allegedly stole gave you permission to take the property, you are not guilty of petty theft.
+If the owner of the property that you allegedly stole gave you permission to take the property, you are not guilty of petty theft under PC 484.

-If you were wrongfully accused of taking something, but you did not do so, or did not intent to do so, your criminal defense attorney will ensure to thoroughly investigate the evidence in your favor and to try to show that you were framed, set up, or just plainly wrongfully blamed for something you did not do.
+If you were wrongfully accused of taking something, but you did not do so, or did not intent to do so, your criminal defense attorney will ensure to thoroughly investigate the evidence in your favor and to try to show that you were wrongfully blamed for something you did not do.

 Petty theft is typically charged as a misdemeanor offense.
 As such, the penalties that a defendant may be facing if convicted of the offense are as follows:

-If the aggregate loss exceeds statutory amounts ranging from $50,000 to $2.5 million, an additional term of one to four years may be imposed.13
+If the aggregate loss exceeds statutory amounts ranging from $50,000 to $2.5 million, an additional term of one to four years may be imposed11.

 Can you expunge petty theft?